aboutcode-org/scancode-analyzer/docs/source/how-analysis-is-performed/selecting-incorrect-unique.rst

 Algorithm as for Grouping based on Location -

-- Step 1: Start from the first match, and set it's start/end line as the group boundary.
+- Step 1: Start from the first match, and assign it into the first group.
+- Step 2: Initialize boundaries to the start/end line of this match.
-- Step 2: Go by every match executing these instructions :-
+- Step 3: Go by every match executing these instructions :-
-    - If entirely inside the boundary, drop.
+    - If entirely inside the boundary, include in the current group.
-    - If partly inside the boundary, extend boundaries to include this and then drop.
+    - If partly inside the boundary, extend boundaries and include in the current group.
-    - If very close to boundary, i.e. less than a threshold, extend boundaries to include.
+    - If very close to boundary, i.e. less than a threshold, extend boundaries and include in the current group.
     - Else, if outside boundary, go to step 1 making this match as a new group.
-- Repeat until there’s no groups left.
+- Repeat until there’s no matches left.

 As there’s never too many detections in a file, and there’s almost always detections which have almost all of the matched texts, and as the matches are sorted according to their start/end lines,